jasp-nerd/nib/README.md

 ## Licence

 AGPL-3.0, in [LICENSE](LICENSE).
 Contributions come in under the [CLA](CLA.md), which exists so the licence can still be changed later if it ever needs to be.
 What it can't do is take your contribution private.

----

-About those Postman numbers: they come from `du -sk` on Postman 12.22.3 downloaded from postman.com, with the Chromium version read out of its Electron framework.
-Nib's own numbers come from `make size`, `make measure` and `make memory` against the Release build, and CI checks them on every pull request.
-There's no memory comparison because Postman wouldn't launch on the machine we tried it on, and a number nobody measured isn't worth printing.